 Coevolution is the process by which two or more species influence each other’s evolution.
 Brood-parasitic birds, the cheats of the bird world, give us an ideal opportunity to study coevolution in the wild.
 Coevolutionary “arms races” arise when hosts evolve defences such as rejecting parasitic eggs, which imposes natural selection for parasitic counter-adaptations such as mimicry of host eggs, and in turn for ever more sophisticated defences from hosts.
-Three long-term projects address different aspects of this fascinating model system for coevolution.
+Three long-term projects in Zambia, the Western Cape of South Africa and Finland, address different aspects of this fascinating model system for coevolution.

 Fitz Research Associate Jessie Walton has been studying Brown-backed Honeybirds Prodotiscus regulus, which parasitise Karoo Prinias Prinia maculosa at a high rate in the Bot River area of the Western Cape.
 Brown-backed Honeybirds have blue eggs, highly unusual in piciform birds, broadly mimic the blue eggs of their hosts.
 Moreover, up to three honeybird chicks are raised in the same host nest, despite killing host young with their bill hooks.
 How honeybirds escape being killed by their nestmates remains an intriguing mystery.

-- We carried out two seasons of fieldwork in Zambia: rainy season fieldwork in January–March (Tanmay Dixit), and dry season fieldwork in September–November (Jess Lund, Mairenn Attwood, Maggie Mwale and Joel Radue), working on Cuckoo finches, honeyguides, African cuckoos Cuculus gularis and their hosts, and the thermal ecology of ground-nesting birds, together with our local field team led by Collins Moya, Silky Hamama and Onest Siakwasia.
+• We carried out two seasons of fieldwork in Zambia: rainy season fieldwork in January–March on cuckoo finches and their hosts (Tanmay Dixit), and dry season fieldwork in September–November (Jess Lund and Mairenn Attwood) on Greater Indicator indicator and Lesser I. minor Honeyguides and African cuckoos Cuculus gularis and their hosts, together with our local field team led by Collins Moya, Silky Hamama and Onest Siakwasia.

 Highlights

-- The Zambia brood parasite team continued their diverse outreach and collaborative activities internationally, including presenting talks to schools in both Zambia and the UK.
-Tanmay Dixit was again a co-presenter of the “Evolution Crash Course” online course for students in the Global South.
+• The Zambia brood parasite team continued their diverse outreach and collaborative activities internationally, including presenting talks to schools in both Zambia and the UK.

 Key co-supporters